 (Optional) Select the default data source name at the top of the page, and then enter a unique data source name for use in Tableau.
 For example, use a data source naming convention that helps other users of the data source figure out which data source to connect to.

-Note: If you publish the data source to Tableau Server or Tableau Online, the data source name is limited to 255 characters.
+Note: If you publish the data source to Tableau Server or Tableau Cloud, the data source name is limited to 255 characters.
 Longer names cause a

 Select the sheet tab to start your analysis.

-The OData connector supports only extracts, which means that some OData V4 functionality is not supported, for example, interactive query arguments such as
+The OData connector supports only extracts, which means that some OData V4 functionality isn’t supported.
+For example, interactive query arguments such as